evankanderson/cartographer-1/examples/source-kpack-knative/README.md

 ---

-The [source-kpack-knative] example illustrates how an App Operator group could set up a software supply chain such that source code gets continuously built using the best practices from [buildpacks] via [kpack/Image] and deployed to the cluster using [knative-serving].
-This example builds upon that and demonstrates how testing can be added to the supply chain.
+This example illustrates how an App Operator group could set up a software supply chain such that source code gets continuously built using the best practices from [buildpacks] via [kpack/Image] and deployed to the cluster using [knative-serving].

 ```

-  source --> tests --> image --> knative service
+  source --> image --> knative service

 ```

-The directories here are structured in a way to reflect which Kubernetes objects would be set by the different personas in the system:
+The example directories are structured in a way to reflect which Kubernetes objects would be set by the different personas in the system:

 ```
-  '── source-to-knative-service
+  '── shared | source-to-knative-service
       ├── 00-cluster                         preconfigured cluster-wide objects
       │                                        to configured systems other than
       │                                              cartographer (like, kpack)